taborlab/Iris/README.md

 using a 16-bit (2 byte) integer, there is a fair amount of overhead for each file.
 **To keep things reasonable, we will have to limit time steps to 1 sec.**

+## Writing an LPF using Python
+*Requires Numpy.*

+Occasionally, users comfortable with coding may want to quickly create algorithmic LPF files based on custom code outside of LPI.
+To facilitate this, a simple python script has been added that can do just this.
+It will (hopefully) be maintained in parallel with any changes to the header information & LPF format in the main LPI code.

+To create an LPF in this way, users will have to ensure that their data is in a Numpy matrix with the correct dimensionality (indices refer to: [Time][wellNumber][channelNum]).
+The user is entirely responsible for ensuring that their matrix matches the device they have chosen to use.
+The second input parameter is a dictionary of device parameters for the header of the LPF:
+'channelNum' is the TOTAL number of channels (channels per well * number of wells); 'timeStep' is the timestep in ms; 'numSteps' is the total number of timesteps in the LPF.
+Finally, the given filename is the complete (relative) path to the desired file location AND the desired filename, including suffix (.lpf).

 ### The Randomization & Time Point CSV

 An additional file is downloaded with the LPF and contains the collowing columns: